How segmented is my network?

 \subsection{Estimation over Random Networks}

-We begin by evaluating the proposed estimation procedure in a simple and well-understood random network setting.
+We first evaluate the proposed estimation procedure in a simple and well-understood random network setting.
 The Erd\H{o}s--R\'enyi model provides a natural baseline, as it captures networks in which connections between nodes occur independently and uniformly at random, while still allowing the overall level of connectivity to be controlled by a single parameter.
 This makes it a useful reference point for understanding estimator behavior before considering more structured graph models.

 In the Erd\H{o}s--R\'enyi model $G(n,p)$ \cite{bollobas2011random}, a graph is generated on $n$ labeled nodes by including each unordered pair of distinct nodes as an edge independently with probability $p$.
 In this setting, the edge probability $p$ coincides with the true global edge density $F(G)$.
 Rather than explicitly constructing the full graph, the estimation procedure samples $M$ unordered node pairs uniformly at random and observes whether an edge is present.
 Each observation corresponds to a Bernoulli random variable $X_i \sim \mathrm{Bernoulli}(F(G))$, and the estimator $\hat{F} = \frac{1}{M}\sum_{i=1}^M X_i$ coincides with the empirical edge density defined earlier.